Wallasey pub shooting

-The Wallasey pub shooting was a mass shooting on 24 December 2022 at 23:50 (GMT).
-The shooting occurred at the Lighthouse pub in Wallasey Village, a district of Wallasey, Merseyside, England.
-One person was killed and four others were injured, one critically.

-An investigation into the attack began early the next day.
+On the evening of 24 December 2022, one person was killed and five others were injured in a mass shooting at the Lighthouse pub in Wallasey, Merseyside, England.
+The perpetrator, 22-year-old Connor Chapman, was sentenced to life imprisonment for murder with a minimum term of 48 years; it is not believed that the victim was targeted.

 Shooting

-Merseyside Police said that officers were called to the Lighthouse Inn in Wallasey Village just after 11:50 p.m. on 24 December 2022 following reports of gunshots.
+Shortly after 23:50 on 24 December 2022, Merseyside Police were called to the Lighthouse Inn in Wallasey Village following reports of gunshots.
 Police said that a gunman fired several shots towards the front entrance of the pub, which was packed with mostly young people at the time.

 A 26-year-old woman, named as Elle Edwards, was taken to Arrowe Park Hospital after she suffered a serious gunshot injury to her head, and died shortly after.
 Four other men were also taken to hospital with gunshot wounds, one of whom, a 28-year-old man, was in critical condition.
 On 30 December, police said that the condition of the man critically hurt in the shooting was no longer life-threatening, and that the other three injured had been released from hospital.